 Click 'Save & Run'.

-For each field name in the XML file, you can either import or filter it.
-For an imported field, you can set whether to map them to an existing field or create a new field.
+For each field name in the XML file, you can either import it or filter it.
+For an imported field, you can either map it to an existing field or create a new field in your output table.
 You can also set the field type for each new field.
-Once you are happy with the mapping, click 'Save & Run'.
+Once you are happy with the response field mapping, click 'Save & Run'.

-Data Fetcher will create any new fields in the output table, then run the request and import the data from the remote XML file to Airtable.
-You should now see the XML file's data in the output table.
+Data Fetcher will create the fields in the output table for any fields you mapped to 'New fields'.
+It will then run the request again and the remote XML file will be imported to Airtable!
+You should now see the XML file's data in your output table and view.

-If the XML file has a unique field that identifies each row of data (e.g. an 'Id' field), you might want to open the 'Advanced settings', and set this field as the Update based on field.
+If your XML file has a unique field that identifies each row of data (e.g. an 'Id' field), you can use this to ensure changes in the remote file are always synced to Airtable when you run the request.
+To do this, click 'Advanced settings' and then scroll down to 'Update Based on Field'.
+Select the unique field as the 'Update Based on Field'.

+This is a paid feature, so you need to upgrade.
 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

-Return to the Data Fetcher app and click "I've done this".
+Return to the Data Fetcher extension and click 'I've done this'.